 The CAPE Survivor Fund was initiated by a group of student activists who recognized the financial burden that interpersonal violence often has on survivors.
 In an effort to support survivor healing, the CAPE Survivor Fund is designed to mitigate some financial barriers survivors may face due to the trauma they have experienced.
 Applying for the fund does not require any reporting to law enforcement or the University.

 - Any DU student, staff member, or faculty member who has experienced gender violence is eligible to apply for the CAPE Survivor Fund.

 - Survivors can access the application process by meeting with a CAPE advocate.

 - There must be a direct connection between the gender violence and the financial difficulty.

 - The CAPE Survivor Fund is not a confidential resource due to the application review process.
 In order to avoid any conflict with a student's financial aid status, identifying information and the student's connection with CAPE will be shared with the Financial Aid office.
 Details about trauma will not be shared.

-- The CAPE Survivor Fund is designed to provide financial support of up to $500 toward eligible expenses for survivors.
+- The CAPE Survivor Fund is designed to provide financial support toward eligible expenses for survivors.

 - Survivors are eligible to apply for the CAPE Survivor Fund once per calendar year.